 Accordingly, the counterintelligence community will conduct aggressive, strategically directed operations against priority intelligence targets around the world using the full range of operational means.
 The intelligence activities of foreign powers afford us opportunities to exploit their operations and gain access to their intelligence in order to corrupt its We will conduct worldwide integrity. operations to disrupt or defeat our intelligence adversaries as they assess and respond to the United States.
-Each agency and department will contribute its own unique capabilities, authorities, resources in a unified effort.
+Each agency and department will contribute its own unique capabilities, authorities, and resources in a unified effort.

-PROTECT THE INTEGRITY OF THE US INTELLIGENCE SYSTEM.
+PROTECT THE INTEGRITY OF THE U.S. INTELLIGENCE SYSTEM.

-The US intelligence system must provide reliable information to the US government and its allies.
+The U.S. intelligence system must provide reliable information to the U.S. government and its allies.
 The integrity and reliability of this system - the people, the structure, the information systems, and the information they hold - depend on our ability to keep it free from penetration or influence.
-In pursuit of this objective, the counterintelligence community will work closely with our security, acquisition, colleagues in information assurance, and other relevant specialties across the US government.
-The effectiveness of security countermeasures in preventing penetration will be enhanced by intelligence concerning the current nature and scope of the adversarial intelligence threat.
-No single department or agency alone can ensure the integrity of the US intelligence system and of our vital national assets.
+In pursuit of this counterintelligence objective, the community will work closely with our acquisition. colleagues in security, information assurance, and other relevant specialties across the U.S. government. of The effectiveness security preventing countermeasures in penetration will be enhanced by intelligence concerning the current nature and scope of the adversarial intelligence threat.
+No single department or agency alone can ensure the integrity of the U.S. intelligence system and of our critical national assets and critical infrastructure.

-Vulnerabilities are inherent in the human and technological dimensions of our culture, practices, standards, tradecraft, methods, and resources.
-Assessing these vulnerabilities is an integral part of the essential and continual task of risk Recommendations management. address these risks will include vulnerability mitigation measures such as the institution of countermeasures, rigorous standards and practices. and the identification of opportunities for exploitation.
+Threats and vulnerabilities are inherent in the human and technological dimensions of our culture, practices, standards, tradecraft, methods, and resources.
+Assessing these threats and vulnerabilities is an integral part of the essential and continual task of risk management.
+Recommendations to address these risks will include threat and vulnerability mitigation measures such as the institution of countermeasures, rigorous standards and practices, and the identification of opportunities for exploitation.

-The ability of foreign powers and hostile groups to threaten the integrity of the US intelligence system relies in part on their knowledge of our security practices as well as intelligence and counterintelligence capabilities.
+The ability of foreign powers and hostile groups to threaten the integrity of the U.S. intelligence system relies in part on their knowledge of our security practices as well as intelligence and counterintelligence capabilities.
 Some of that knowledge has been made available to them through the robust workings of an open, democratic, and remarkably transparent society.
+Adversaries' knowledge can also be enhanced by accessing our information systems and networks, our supply chain and procurement processes, and our many scientific and research and development projects where foreign collaboration is valued and pursued.
 That knowledge has been profoundly increased by foreign penetrations of our own government and by the treasonous acts of our own citizens.
 Thwarting the threat posed by foreign intelligence operatives depends on our skill in learning what they know, as well as confirming what they do not know about us, and in leveraging and exploiting that knowledge.
 That skill depends in large part on our success in penetrating these same adversaries in order to understand their full range of operational and analytical means.
 To the extent we do this, we will better protect our own secrets and decision making processes while producing superior foreign intelligence.

 Decision makers require intelligence free from hostile control or manipulation.
 Since every intelligence discipline is subject to manipulation by our adversaries, validating the reliability of intelligence from all collection platforms is essential.
 Accordingly, each counterintelligence organization will validate the reliability of sources and methods that relate to the counterintelligence mission in accordance with common standards.
-For other mission areas, we will examine collection, analysis, dissemination practices, and other intelligence activities and will recommend improvements, best practices, and common standards.
+For the other mission areas, counterintelligence community will examine collection, analysis, dissemination practices, and other intelligence activities and will recommend and implement improvements, best practices, and common standards.